Stable components in the parameter plane of transcendental functions of finite type: Introduction

 Then, all internal rays have one end at the virtual center and the other end at a point in $\partial \Omega$ (which a priori could be infinity).
-If the virtual center $\la^*$ is finite no internal ray has both ends at $\la^*$. \end{itemize} \end{thmC}
+If the virtual center $\la^*$ is finite no internal ray has both ends at $\la^*$. \end{enumerate} \end{thmD}

 When the shell component is not simply connected then the puncture, which is a parameter singularity, plays the role of the virtual center.
+An example of a doubly connected shell component can be seen in Example 1(d) in Section \ref{sec:examples2}.

-Numerical experiments show that shell components of period larger than one are always bounded, that is, they have their virtual center at a finite parameter value, so that it seems reasonable to conjecture that this is so in general.
+Numerical experiments show that for meromorphic functions in $\pmf$ shell components of period larger than one are always bounded, that is, they have their virtual center at a finite parameter value, so that it seems reasonable to conjecture that this is so in general.
 At present, we can only prove this fact for particular families like the tangent family.
+(See \cite{CK19}).

 The paper is structured as follows.
 In Section~\ref{sings} we recall the definition of singular values of transcendental functions and we state some standard theorems on the covering and connectivity properties of their Fatou components.
-In Section~\ref{dynamical plane} we discuss the properties of the dynamical planes of these functions.
-In Section~\ref{slices} we define the {\em dynamically natural slices} of parameter spaces that are the main subject of the paper and in Section~\ref{sec:examples2} we give a number of examples.
-In Section~\ref{Dist values} we define various types of distinguished parameter values that lie in the bifurcation locus and prove Proposition A. Section~\ref{Shell} is the heart of the paper.
-We define {\em shell components} and prove the multiplier map is a holomorphic covering map.
-We prove some important technical propositions and give the proofs of Theorems B and C. We conclude with an Appendix where we discuss a theorem of Nevanlinna that allows us to characterize certain functions of finite type.
-We also extend this theorem to a somewhat larger class.
+In Section~\ref{dynamical plane} we discuss the properties of the dynamical planes of these functions, proving Theorem A. In Section~\ref{slices} we define the {\em dynamically natural slices} of parameter spaces that are the main subject of the paper and in Section~\ref{sec:examples2} we give a number of examples.
+In Section~\ref{Dist values} we define various types of distinguished parameter values that lie in the bifurcation locus and prove Proposition B. Section~\ref{Shell} is the heart of the paper where, after some preliminary results, we prove Theorems C and D. We conclude with an Appendix where we discuss a theorem of Nevanlinna that allows us to characterize certain functions of finite type.
+We also extend this theorem to a somewhat larger class of functions.

+{\bf Acknowledgements} \ The authors would like to thank the referee for a very careful reading and helpful comments which have not only improved the exposition, but also the results.
+We are also grateful to CUNY Graduate Center and to IMUB at Universitat de Barcelona for their hospitality while this paper was in progress.